xsrex/Year-9-Notes-FSL/_geo.md

 - Updraughts of warm air push the water droplets even higher and suspend them.
 Sometimes they're carried so high they freeze
 - Eventually large droplets fall as heavy rain, often with thunder and lightning.
 This often results in spells of sunshine followed by heavy showers

+#### Frontal rainfall

+- A warm air mass meets a cold air mass
+- The warm, less dense air is pushed up over the cold, dense air to create a "*front*"
+- The warm vapour condenses into droplets and eventually produces rain
+- The warm, less dense, air cools